SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 * lets try restart then.. works.
 * .. what else to do witha fresh splunk install?

+#### Migrate from Docker to ubuntu 20 box
+* stopped the container
+* copied the esp8266hec index files from `lib/splunk/` to the new destination
+* copied the indexes.conf (just the content for the esp8266hec index) to the new destination
+* since i copied the indexes.conf file with my linux user.. need to set the splunk user as owner `sudo chown splunk:splunk indexes.conf`
+* the esp8266hec index folder and .dat is not that easy to change owner.. on terminal i get permission denied to `cd /opt/splunk/var/lib/splunk`.. but if i do `sudo su` it is allowed :D then just `chown -R splunk:splunk esp8266hec` and `chown splunk:splunk esp8266hec.dat`
+* use `ls -l`to list the files and folders with owners
+* the permissions dont look the same on the new copied index files...`sudu su` .. `chmod 600 esp8266hec.dat` .. `chmod -R 700 esp8266hec`
+* success. the index is listed in splunk web. searching works too.
+* now just setup the HEC on the new instance and reconfigure the sensor box.
+DON'T FORGET TO DISABLE SSL IN HEC GLOBAL SETTINGS! (trust me.. i nearly started troubleshooting this again...)
+* get the dashboard over.. well i just copy and paste the source code...
+* whole migration with lots of google-fu and writing this text took a bit over one hour... and i have little skills in linux or splunk :D

 ### IoT Framework
 * to change the config parameters and rebuild the web pages